Nuclass/Nuclass/test/README.md

     "mode": "xenium_exact",
     "tissue": "ovary"
   },
-  "lizard": {
+  "lung": {
-    "root": "/abs/path/to/lizard_holdout",
+    "root": "/abs/path/to/lung_holdout",
-    "mode": "lizard_grouped",
+    "mode": "xenium_exact",
-    "tissue": "colon"
+    "tissue": "lung"
   }
 }
 ```

 Use `Nuclass/test/configs/holdouts_template.json` as a starting point and replace each `root` with the actual location of your holdout H5/JSON datasets.
-The `mode` field must be one of `xenium_exact` or `lizard_grouped`, and `tissue` determines the tissue index used for the run.
+The `mode` field must be `xenium_exact`, and `tissue` determines the tissue index used for the run.

 ## Path-A Inference